microsoft/Mastering-the-Marketplace/saas/labs/lab2-create-landing-page/README.md

 1. For **Landing page URL**, enter the URL of your new landing page.
 1. For **Connection webhook**, enter the URL of your new landing page.

-    > This is not the correct value, but we haven't published a webhook yet and this will act as a placeholder for now.
+    > This is not the correct value for the webhook, but we haven't published a webhook yet and this will act as a placeholder for now.

 1. Enter the **Azure Active Directory tenant ID** you've deployed your landing page to.
-1. For **Azure Active Directory application ID**, enter the Application (client) ID of the `saas-workshop-single-tenant` App registration.
+1. For **Azure Active Directory application ID**, enter the **Application (client) ID** of the `saas-workshop-single-tenant` App registration.
 1. Click the **Save draft** button.
 1. Click the **Review and publish** button.
 The Status of all sections in your offer should be green.
 1. Click the **Publish** button at the bottom of the screen.

 You will be directed to the top of the Offer overview, where you may watch the publication process as it occurs.
-You only want to publish as far as the **Publisher signoff** section and when it appears, DO NOT press the **Go Live** button.
+You must refresh the page to see status updates.
+You only want to publish as far as the **Publisher signoff** section.
+When the test links appear under that section, **DO NOT** press the **Go Live** button.

 ![Offer overview](../lab-images/02.png)

 You will need to hit refresh for awhile as your offer goes through the publish stages.

-This is the end of the lab as it will take some time for the offer to complete publishing to the **Publisher signoff** stage.
+This is the end of the lab for now as it will take some time for the offer to complete publishing to the **Publisher signoff** stage.

 > To check your offers' publication status, go to the offer's **Overview** page.
 Look for links under the **Publisher signoff** section as shown below.